-People with kidney cancer from toxic exposure can receive between $150,000 and $225,000
+People with kidney cancer from contaminated water can receive between $150,000 and $225,000

 Every year, over 68,000 people in the United States are diagnosed with kidney cancer.
 While the causes of this disease vary greatly, from high blood pressure to smoking, toxic exposure is also a risk factor for kidney cancer.
 More specifically, exposure to benzene and vinyl chloride was found to increase the risk of kidney cancer significantly.

-If you are a veteran, you will have to retrieve your military records and your medical records and send these documents to us, whereas if you are a family member of one affected by toxic exposure, we will need proof of your stay at Camp Lejeune and your medical records.
+If you are a veteran Marine, you will have to retrieve your military records and your medical records and send these documents to us, whereas if you are a family member of one affected by toxic exposure, we will need proof of your stay at Camp Lejeune and your medical records.